chivington/SIMPLEST-Neural-Network-Possible/README.md

 This neural network uses your GPU to train on the MNIST dataset and learn to recognize images of hand-written digits.

-If you don't have a GPU or don't have CuPy installed on your system, the program will use NumPy (CPU) instead.
+If you don't have CuPy installed on your system, the program will use NumPy (CPU) instead.
 The training will run much slower, but it will achieve the same results.

 Email john@discefasciendo.com with questions.